Wickedlolz/threads-clone/README.md

 2. Start the frontend application:
    From the client directory, run:
-   `npm start`
+   `npm run dev`
-   The client application will start running at http://localhost:3000.
+   The client application will start running at http://localhost:5173.

 3. Access the application:
    Open your web browser and go to http://localhost:3000 to access the Threads Clone application.